Best Forex Brokers with Islamic Accounts: Swap-Free Trading Guide 2026 Best Forex Brokers with Islamic Accounts: Swap-Free Trading Guide 2026

 The setup that works for a scalper trading EUR/USD twenty times a day is not the same setup that works for a swing trader holding GBP/JPY for a week.
 Start with the variables specific to your own approach:

 Average position hold time.
-This determines whether grace periods and overnight fee triggers will affect your cost calculations.
+This determines whether grace periods and overnight fee begins will affect your cost calculations.

 Primary instruments.
 Confirm that interest-free status covers the pairs and asset classes you trade most often.